by Ranjith Kumar DSM | Aug 23, 2017 | MQTT Broker, MQTTRoute | 0 comments

 Internet of things is all about mobility and managing your devices and sensors from anywhere in the world.
 Hosting a secure MQTT Broker on the cloud is a mandate to achieve this.
 But people are very much paranoid about the security of the application and the data.
-This article provides a complete end to end guide for hosting a secure MQTT Broker on AWS .
+This article provides a complete end to end guide for hosting a secure MQTT Broker on AWS.
+The message broker used for hosting MQTT Broker AWS is Bevywise MQTTRoute.

 Create a FREE AWS account which you can use for a year.
-You can check the details of the FREE tier here.
-The AWS account provides a single CPU with a 1 GB of RAM, 5 GB of storage space and more.
-This is a very good configuration to run the MQTT Broker on the VM
+You can check the details of the FREE tier.
+Besides that, the AWS account provides a single CPU with a 1 GB of RAM, 5 GB of storage space and more.
+This is a very good configuration to run the MQTT Broker on the VM.

 The VM provided will be a plain vanilla version of the Ubuntu.
-You can connect to the EC2 instance via SSH.
-Update the Ubuntu for any patches and install zip utility.
+Then you can connect to the EC2 instance via SSH.
+After that Update the Ubuntu for any patches and install zip utility.

 $ sudo apt-get update